Terms of Service - Trooli

 • We have no liability to you for any loss of profit, loss of business, business interruption, loss of anticipated savings, loss of sales or turnover, loss of, or damage to reputation, loss of contract, loss of customers, wasted staff time, losses or liabilities under or in relation to any other contract, nor any indirect, consequential loss or damage of any kind arising from this Agreement.

 • We are not liable to you for consequential loss directly or indirectly arising from the use of, or loss of, the Services that is a not foreseeable or which arises from an event beyond our reasonable control.
-In the case of suspension of service due to our fault, your sole remedy is the payment of a refund for each such event.
-Subject to 8.1, 8.3, and 8.5 (whether such liability arises due to negligence, breach of contract, misrepresentation, or for any other reason excluding fraudulent misrepresentation) our liability for such refunds is limited to £200 in any 12-month period for each claim or series of related claims.
+In the case of suspension of Service due to our fault, your sole remedy is the payment of a refund for each such event.
+Subject to Section 8, (whether such liability arises due to negligence, breach of Contract, misrepresentation, or for any other reason excluding fraudulent misrepresentation) our liability for such refunds is limited to £200 in any 12-month period for each claim or series of related claims.

 • The failure is due to an outage which is not isolated to your line, for example network wide outage, due to an occurrence outside Trooli’s reasonable control.